Arteriolosclerosis: Hyaline arteriolosclerosis

 Lesions reflect leakage of plasma components across vascular endothelium and excessive extracellular matrix production by smooth muscle cells, usually secondary to hypertension.

 Hyaline arteriolosclerosis is a major morphologic characteristic of benign nephrosclerosis, in which the arteriolar narrowing causes diffuse impairment of renal blood supply, with loss of nephrons.
 The narrowing of the lumen can decrease renal blood flow and hence glomerular filtration rate leading to increased renin secretion and a perpetuating cycle with increasing blood pressure and decreasing kidney function.

+The brain is another organ where hyaline arteriolosclerosis occurs prematurely in patients with high blood pressure.
+This can cause either kind of stroke: an ischemic infarct or a brain hemorrhage, as the vessels can be blocked or broken.

 Hyperplastic arteriolosclerosis

 This is a type of arteriolosclerosis involving a narrowed lumen.

 The term "onion-skin" is sometimes used to describe this form of blood vessel with thickened concentric smooth muscle cell layer and thickened, duplicated basement membrane.
 In malignant hypertension these hyperplastic changes are often accompanied by fibrinoid necrosis of the arterial intima and media.
 These changes are most prominent in the kidney and can lead to ischemia and acute kidney failure.
+In the brain, a small cavity called a lacune is an ischemic cavity that can arise due to brain necrosis, due to arteriolosclerosis.